Posts Tagged ‘Blog’

 WHOOOOOOOOOOOOOOOOOOAAAAAAA indeed!

 In the new version of firefox, the “awesome bar” tries to give suggestions when you type into the box.
 But a lot of the times, these results just end up cluttering the short box and makes things even more difficult.
-In fact, while creating this post, I typed “hagure” into the URL bar and instead of taking to hagure-metaru.net, I got a link for http://hagure-metaru.net/wordpress/wp-admin/press-this.php?u=http%3A%2F%2Fblogoscoped.com%2Fgoogle-chrome%2F&t=%20on%20Google%20Chrome%20-%20comic%20book&s=&v=2
+In fact, while creating this post, I typed “hagure” into the URL bar and instead of taking me to hagure-metaru.net, I got a link for http://hagure-metaru.net/wordpress/wp-admin/press-this.php?u=http%3A%2F%2Fblogoscoped.com%2Fgoogle-chrome%2F&t=Google%20on%20Google%20Chrome%20-%20comic%20book&s=&v=2

 That is not helpful at all.
 I look at the first part of the URL, then my eyes glaze over at the trailing gobbledygook, and I feel like the programmer in the last panel.
-Here’s hopin’ comes through.
+Here’s hopin’ Google comes through.

 *sigh*